Call Guardian

 Customer Service

 If you value a helping hand, we think you’ll like Guardian’s customer service.
 Their service team was always at-the-ready (yep, 24-7 customer service).
 We don’t see this very often, so it was a breath of fresh air.
-That said, they don’t have many online resources like how-to articles or troubleshooting guides to help you out.
+They also have over a hundred helpful articles, guides and how-to videos in their online support resources plus a password-protected portal where you can test your system and get other types of assistance via chat to help you out.
 So, if you enjoy a DIY approach to service, you might want to look elsewhere.
 But the phone support we received from their friendly agents was one of the things we liked most about Guardian.

 Guardian Protection Sign